 Debugging microcontroller designs can be difficult due to resource limitations that block or curtail access to real time information internally and externally.
 In this article, I’ll demonstrate both a multiplexed bus protocol analyzer and the 1-Wire Manchester decoder.
 Combining these logic analyzer decoders with an embedded software Manchester encoder forms a great tool to enhance your debugging and diagnostic skills.

-This forth installment will examine the more complex circuits from the “555 Timer IC Circuits” by Forrest Mims.
-Some will use the PIC replacement from Part 1 (December 2016), while others will develop specific programs using a PIC to emulate a particular implementation of a 555.
+This fourth installment will examine the more complex circuits from the book, “555 Timer IC Circuits” by Forrest Mims.
+Some will use the PIC replacement from Part 1, while others will develop specific programs using a PIC to emulate a particular implementation of a 555.